clearlinux/clear-linux-documentation/source/ac-dpdk.rst

 Introduction
 ============

+DPDK_ is a set of libraries and drivers for fast packet processing.
 This document describes *how to* run a basic use case that involves **l3fwd DPDK example**, the objective is to *send packages between 2 platforms* using a traffic generator called :ref:`pktgen <sec_pktgen>` where l3fwd example